MiguelMR86/API-REST/README.md

 ## Extra
-To make POST, GET, PATCH and DELETE queries I'm using the vscode extension Thunder Client
+To make all the Requests I'm using the vscode extension Thunder Client